opendocsg/opendoc-sensor-data-exchange/User Guide/Getting Started.md

 # Getting Started

-**SDX** is a browser-based application that enable government agencies to share real-time information between each other through a self-service portal both in Government Commercial Cloud (GCC) through internet and Government Data Centre through intranet or private networks.
+**SDX** is a browser-based application that enable government agencies to share real-time information between each other through a self-service portal both in Government Commercial Cloud (GCC) through internet and Government Data Centre (GDC) through intranet or private networks.

 To get started in using the application: